 This might seem weird to you, but I think that big-weight yarns like chunky, super chunky, bulky, super bulky, and jumbo are ideal for the very basic stitches.
 They stand out in very simple patterns like stockinette stitch or single/double crochet stitch patterns.
 And get lost in the intricate and complicated stitch combinations.

-The more “complicated” or lacy the stitches combination is, the thinner yarn will work best for it.
+The more “complicated” or lacy the stitch combination is, the thinner the yarn will work best for it.

-Wool and acrylic yarns are more flexible and are keeping the original form of the garment after washing it more easily than cotton, linen, and some other yarns.
-If the design you are making needs to “fall right” to fit and to be soft and flexible (like a sweater), it is better to choose wool or fiber that contains wool.
+Wool and acrylic yarns are more flexible and keep the original form of the garment after washing it more easily than cotton, linen, and some other yarns.
+If the design you are making needs to “fall right” to fit and to be soft and flexible (like a sweater), it is better to choose wool or a fiber that contains wool.

-On the other side, if you are making a rug, bag, lamp, or any other home decor piece you will need a different kind of yarn than for a blanket or clothes.
+On the other hand, if you are making a rug, bag, lamp, or any other home decor piece, you will need a different kind of yarn than for a blanket or clothes.
 The yarn for home decor needs to be more sturdy and resistant.

-For all the handmade items I always recommend handwash.
-Sometimes even for the yarns that have a machine wash sign on the label.
-There are also many types of superwash yarns that went through a particular treatment to be sure that they won’t be destroyed in the washing machine.
-So ask yourself how important is to you the fact that you will have to handwash.
+For all the handmade items, I always recommend hand washing.
+Sometimes, even for the yarns that have a machine wash sign on the label.
+There are also many types of superwash yarns that have undergone a particular treatment to ensure that they won’t be destroyed in the washing machine.
+So ask yourself how important it is to you the fact that you will have to handwash.
 If it is important to you, invest in super-wash yarn.
 It is absolutely worth the extra money!

 The most beautiful thing about this “addiction” is that you never stop learning and discovering.
 It’s like a complete Universe to explore!